FAOEuFMD/TOM-test/README.md

     npm test
     ```

     This will execute all tests located in the `backend` directory, including `server.test.ts`.
+The Node server will run on port 3000 by default, while the test server will run on port 3001.

 ### Frontend Tests